g-aigner/parcelify-loader/README.md

 ## How does this work?

-The loader reads from `package.json`, parses the `style` attribute and adds a virtual `require()` for the stylesheet to the in-mem version of the loaded javascript file.
+The loader reads from `package.json`, parses the `style` attribute and adds a virtual `require()` for each stylesheet specified to the in-mem version of the loaded javascript file.

 ## Configuration